progelio/validator.js/README.md

 ## Validating Empty Fields

-By default, all rules will only be applied when there is data to be validated.
-Example, the following field will be validated if the email field is empty:
+By default, all rules, with the exception of the "required" rule, will only be applied when there is data to be validated.
+Example, the following field will NOT be validated if the input is empty:

 ```html
 <input type="text" rules="email" />